 - Young people who want to make a difference in the world often don’t think the church is the best place to do it.
 Some have told us their churches would never support their innovative ministry or business ideas.
 Others have planned to leave ministry altogether because, as one youth pastor sadly said, “I feel like I have to choose between my creativity and the church.”

-That particular conversation was a game-changer.
+That particular conversation was a game-changer for us.

 We think every church is a ministry incubator.
 It’s the church’s job to find every means possible to reflect Christ’s love in the world, and to turn hare-brained ideas into sustainable forms of mission and impact.
 But if churches are going to make a real difference instead of just a dent, we are going to have to think bigger—and there’s a good chance that “bigger” is going to cost more than we currently have.

 Nonprofit and for-profit and social enterprises like the Grameen Bank, Kiva, FashionABLE, Homeboy Industries, Teach for America, and DC Central Kitchen already know this.
 These social enterprises are ambitious to change as many lives as possible, and like churches, they don’t always get it right.
 Together, ventures like these have created a powerful social change movement, led by people whose vision is not limited by their bank accounts.
-By using entrepreneurial, self-renewing and financially sustainable models, they’re addressing the world’s need in ongoing ways, not just through token gestures of goodwill or charity.
+By using entrepreneurial, self-renewing, and financially sustainable models, they’re addressing the world’s need in ongoing ways, not just through token gestures of goodwill or charity.
 Yet often the missing partner in this movement is the church.

-We want to encourage congregations, denominations, theological schools, and teams of entrepreneurially-minded disciples to say yes to this pioneering instinct.
-We see ourselves as “permissionaries,” and we think prayer, faithful discernment, practical wisdom, a company of collaborators and coaching from experienced colleagues—people with established networks who know what to do, who to ask, and where to go for help—might mean the difference between dreaming about ministry and doing it.
+We want to encourage congregations, denominations, theological schools, and teams of entrepreneurially-minded disciples to say “yes!” to this pioneering instinct.
+We see ourselves as “permissionaries,” and we think prayer, faithful discernment, practical wisdom, a company of collaborators, and coaching from experienced colleagues—people with established networks who know what to do, who to ask, and where to go for help—might mean the difference between dreaming about ministry and doing it.

 While some terrific social enterprise incubators exist (including Christian ones), we just haven’t met as many people championing pioneers for social enterprise through churches.
 Nor have we met many people trying to make ministry more financially sustainable.